CEL-240/Cosc-Notes/powershell.md

 # Output the formatted string
 Write-Output $output

+# Create an array containing a range with a random starting and stopping point.
+The starting point will be a random number from -10 through 0.
+The ending point will be a random number from 1 through 20.
 '''
 # Generate random starting and stopping points
 $start = Get-Random -Minimum -10 -Maximum 1